 If you can, plan to stay at least one night.
 For one thing, the park is roughly the size of Connecticut, and attractions within it are very spread out.
 The other benefit of staying overnight is experiencing how beautiful the desert is when the sun and heat die down.

 Inside the park, the three places you can buy gas and food are also your three hotel options: the resort accommodations at The Oasis at Death Valley, or the cheap(ish) and cheerful motel rooms at Stovepipe Wells Village and Panamint Springs Resort.
 All three also have campsites, some with RV hookups, and easy access to facilities like restaurants and swimming pools.

 If you’re looking for a more affordable option or something closer to nature, there are nine NPS-administered campgrounds in the park.
-Emigrant campground is tent-only, while Furnace Creek has RV hookups.
+Emigrant Campground is tent-only, while Furnace Creek has RV hookups.
 If you’re planning on spending more than one night, consider basing yourself in different sections of the park to cut down the driving time between sites.

 The most incredible things to see in Death Valley

 Further afield are the Mesquite Flat Sand Dunes, aka the sand dunes of Tatooine from Star Wars.
-This isn’t the only dune field in the park, but it is the largest and the most accessible.
+This isn’t the only dune field in the park, but it is the largest and most accessible.
 Give yourself ample time to hike, board, and photograph the sandy hillscape.
 At sunrise or sunset, you can take amazing high-contrast shots of 100-foot-tall dunes with one side completely darkened by shadow.

 As you’ll come to realize during your stint in Death Valley, mega-heat makes people do some outlandish stuff.
 That means the weird-ass mirages you’re seeing along the US-95 aren’t psychic visions: it’s actually just some desert art.
 If you’re rolling down the highway between Death Valley and Vegas, stop off at Lady Desert, a 25-foot-tall Venus de Milo made of Legos, and the Goldwell Museum, an open-air sculpture park created by Belgian artists.
-(Nearby, you’ll also run through the town of Beatty, known for the adorable wild burros that roam free; it's also worth mentioning that this is a great place to kick off a road trip down Nevada's Extraterrestrial Highway, where you'll meet die-hard believers, curious skeptics, and—if you're lucky—the little green men themselves.
+Nearby, you’ll also run through the town of Beatty, known for its Wild Western vibes and adorable wild burros that roam free; it's also worth mentioning that this is a great place to kick off a road trip down Nevada's Extraterrestrial Highway, where you'll meet die-hard believers, curious skeptics, and—if you're lucky—the little green men themselves.